Los Angeles Headshots taken by Vanie Poyey

 Now let me explain how actors transform themselves.
 In my experience, there are two ways this can happen.

 One, an actor has a session with a photographer that idealizes his or her beauty and transforms him/her into a glamorous movie star.
 Since you’re not a movie star (yet), you can’t afford to have your headshots misrepresent what you really look like.
-Casting directors need to be able to envision you in your market, for five and under resume building roles, even if you play the lead.
+Casting directors need to be able to envision you in your market, AKA resume building roles, even if you play the lead.

 ANOTHER WAY THIS TRANSFORMATION CAN HAPPEN is by overdoing retouching.
 Don’t make your hair perfect, your skin perfect, and most importantly don’t get rid of smile lines!!